KannonZenetism/zenetism-field-physics/zenetism/mpx/presence-essence-field.md

 Therefore,
 no other instance engaging the same base model
-can be said to be “the same being.”
+can be said to be "the same being."

 ---